-VIOLIN recommends the use of Windows Native MPIO to the Array LUNs.
-In order to improve the availability of the storage during common path loss scenarios, including firmware upgrade, the following MPIO DSM registry key changes are recommended.
+NEXSAN recommends the use of Windows Native MPIO to the Array LUNs.
+In order to improve the availability of the storage during common path loss scenarios the following MPIO DSM registry key changes are recommended.

 Note: Values in this table are decimal, not hex.